xeger/backticks/README.md

 If you do this, I will hunt you down and scoff at you.
 You have been warned!

+## Security

+Backticks avoids using your OS shell, which helps prevent security bugs.
+This also means that you can't pass strings such as "$HOME" to commands;
+Backticks does not perform shell substitution.
+Pass ENV['HOME'] instead.

+Be careful about the commands you pass to Backticks!
+Never run commands that you read from an untrusted source, e.g. the network.

+In the future, Backticks may integrate with Ruby's $SAFE level to provide smart escaping and shell safety.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.